grosalesr/dockerfiles/wine/README.md

 # Now what?

-Congrats, you're inside the container but it doesn't look that exiting right?
+Congrats, you're inside the container but it doesn't look that exciting right?

 ## Creating bottles